Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 The 2010 flood that devastated Zumbro Falls, Minnesota, weighed heavily on Tim Eversman’s mind.
-After all that he’d lost, all that he needed to do to rebuild, Eversman was not surprised when he began experiencing physical exhaustion to match his mental and emotional stress.
-“Our house had four feet of water in it, and everyone in town was stressed out at the time,” says Eversman.
+After all that he’d lost, all that he needed to do to rebuild, Tim wasn't surprised when he began experiencing physical exhaustion to match his mental and emotional stress.
+“Our house had four feet of water in it, and everyone in town was stressed out at the time,” says Tim.
 “I just thought it was part of the stress.”

-Eversman attended 36 rehab sessions with physical therapist Steve Johnson in Lake City.
-“I knew when I met Tim he was a motivated person,” says Johnson.
+Tim attended 36 rehab sessions with physical therapist Steve Johnson in Lake City.
+“I knew when I met Tim he was a motivated person,” says Steve.
 “When I first saw him, breathing caused him pain.
 His goal was to get back to running, but we were a long way from a trail race.”

-Soon, Eversman began to make strides in his rehab, eventually returning to previous training levels.
-He walked out of his final rehabilitation session with Johnson’s recommendation to Dascher to approve Eversman’s return to running.
+Tim soon began to make strides in his rehab, eventually returning to previous training levels.
+He walked out of his final rehabilitation session with Steve's recommendation to Kayla to approve Tim’s return to running.

-Today, Eversman is back on the trail and feeling better than ever.
+Today, Tim is back on the trail and feeling better than ever.
 “Kayla continues to encourage me, and put things in perspective.
-I trust her, and that’s huge,” says Eversman.
+I trust her, and that’s huge,” says Tim.
 “I wouldn’t be where I am today without her or Steve.”

-National Cardiac Rehabilitation Week is celebrated Feb.
-14–20, 2016, as part of the national campaign to draw greater attention to heart health.
+National Cardiac Rehabilitation Week is celebrated in February as part of the national campaign to draw greater attention to heart health.
 Cardiac rehabilitation offers a number of options to those recovering from a heart attack or heart surgery, or for those living with heart disease.
-For more information on preventing heart disease or to take a risk assessment, go to mayoclinichealthsystem.org/getchecked.